BestSemper/senior-research-project/README.md

 pip install -r requirements.txt
 ```

-If you are using a MacOS and want to utilize Mac GPUs for model training, also install [tensorflow-metal](https://developer.apple.com/metal/tensorflow-plugin/).
+If you are using macOS and want to utilize Mac GPUs for model training, also install [tensorflow-metal](https://developer.apple.com/metal/tensorflow-plugin/).